NREL/resstock/docs/source/getting_started.rst

 To get started:

 #.
-Download `OpenStudio 3.0.0 <https://github.com/NREL/OpenStudio/releases/tag/v3.0.0>`_ and install the Command Line Interface/EnergyPlus components, or use the `nrel/openstudio docker image <https://hub.docker.com/r/nrel/openstudio>`_.
+Download `OpenStudio 3.1.0 <https://github.com/NREL/OpenStudio/releases/tag/v3.1.0>`_ and install the Command Line Interface/EnergyPlus components, or use the `nrel/openstudio docker image <https://hub.docker.com/r/nrel/openstudio>`_.
 #.
-Download the `latest release <https://github.com/NREL/OpenStudio-HPXML/releases>`_ for these OpenStudio measures.
+Download the `latest release <https://github.com/NREL/OpenStudio-HPXML/releases>`_.

 Running
 -------

 To programatically run simulations, it's recommended to use the OpenStudio `Command Line Interface <http://nrel.github.io/OpenStudio-user-documentation/reference/command_line_interface/>`_.
 Two general approaches (basic and advanced) for running via the CLI are described below.
-The OpenStudio measures can also be run from user interfaces (e.g., the `OpenStudio Application <http://nrel.github.io/OpenStudio-user-documentation/reference/openstudio_application_interface/>`_ or `Parametric Analysis Tool <http://nrel.github.io/OpenStudio-user-documentation/reference/parametric_analysis_tool_2/>`_).
+The OpenStudio measures can also be run from user interfaces (e.g., the OpenStudio Application or OpenStudio Parametric Analysis Tool (PAT)).

 .. note::